Parineeti Chopra filmography

-Parineeti Chopra (born 22 October 1988) is an Indian actress and singer who has established a career in Hindi films.
+Parineeti Chopra is an Indian actress and singer who has established a career in Hindi films.
 Chopra made her screen debut in a supporting role in the romantic comedy Ladies vs Ricky Bahl (2011), with Ranveer Singh and Anushka Sharma in lead roles.
 The film earned her several awards, including the Filmfare Award, the Screen Award, the Producers Guild Film Award and the IIFA Award for Best Debut.
 Chopra's second release was Habib Faisal's action romantic drama Ishaqzaade (2012), in which she played a leading role opposite Arjun Kapoor.
 It emerged super hit at box office and earned her the National Film Award – Special Mention at the 60th National Film Awards, and received first nominations for the Producers Guild, Screen and Filmfare Award for Best Actress.

 She next appeared alongside Sushant Singh Rajput and Vaani Kapoor in the romantic comedy-drama Shuddh Desi Romance (2013).
 It emerged as a commercial success and she garnered several Best Actress nominations, including her second Filmfare nomination for Best Actress.
 Chopra's first of three releases of 2014 was Dharma Productions' romantic comedy-drama Hasee Toh Phasee, opposite Sidharth Malhotra.
 A box office hit, it earned her, BIG Star Entertainment Awards Most Entertaining Actor in a Comedy Film for her performance in the film.
 Her next two films, Daawat-e-Ishq and Kill Dil were unsuccessful at the box office.

 After a 3-year sabbatical from full-time acting, Chopra returned with romantic drama Meri Pyaari Bindu (2017), opposite Ayushmann Khurrana, a box-office average.
 She next starred opposite Ajay Devgn in Rohit Shetty's comedy Golmaal Again in 2017.
 The film broke several box office records and became her highest-grossing film to date.
 It grossed over ₹311 crore at the box office to become one of the highest-grossing Indian films of all time.
 Chopra's only release of 2018 was romantic comedy Namaste England, alongside Kapoor.
 The film was a critical and commercial failure.

 Chopra's first film of 2019 was opposite Akshay Kumar in the historical war film Kesari.
 The film emerged a huge commercial success at the box office, grossing over ₹201 crore at the box office.
 Her next release was Jabariya Jodi with Malhotra.
 The film received negative reviews and was a box office flop.
 Her first on-screen appearance of 2021 was The Girl on the Train, which released on Netflix.
 Chopra next starred opposite Kapoor in black comedy Sandeep Aur Pinky Faraar.
 Her performance was widely praised with several critics noting her as "the best part of the film" and earned her Filmfare Award for Best Actress nomination.
 The biographical sports drama Saina was Chopra's final film of the year.
 Her performance received critical acclaim.
 Espionage thriller Code Name: Tiranga became Chopra's first film of 2022.
 The film received negative reviews and became a box office bomb.